How To Write A Song: That Will Make You Better

 Tips for Creating Melody:

-• Use a Piano or Guitar: These make excellent instruments to play around with your melodies.
+• Use a Piano or Guitar: These make excellent instruments to play with your melodies.
 Start experimenting with chords and see what appeals to you.

 • Sing Along: Keep experimenting with your melody, and hum the line of your lyrics to hear how it is playing so far.